Find Accountability and Motivation by Building Your Own Virtual Walking Group

 Becoming more physically activity is one of the most important steps you can take to improve your overall health and wellbeing.
 But getting in the weekly recommended guidelines for physical activity — 30 minutes per day, five days per week — is easier said than done, especially if you don’t have access to your normal fitness classes, gym, or workout buddies.

-Because we humans are social beings, even when it comes to exercising.
+We humans are social beings, even when it comes to exercising.
 We feed off of the energy of others and find strength in their support.
 Many times, it is this feeling of community that motivates us to get active every day.
-We are all spending a lot more time alone, but that doesn’t mean you have to be isolated or removed from others when you’re exercising.

-What better time than fall, while the weather is still agreeable and pleasant, to lace up your sneakers, find a group of friends, family, or colleagues, and commit to a regular walking habit.
+Even if you don’t have anyone you can walk with in person, you can still lace up your sneakers, find a group of friends, family, or colleagues, and commit to a regular walking habit by starting a virtual walking group.
 Walking is an easy and accessible form of exercise perfect for all ages and fitness levels and is one of the most effective exercises for overall health and wellbeing.
 Among its many health benefits, walking can improve heart and lung health, bolster immune system function, and reduce risk of developing type 2 diabetes.

 But how should you go about starting your own virtual walking group?